 - magically modifies your mindset, and

-- changes your outlook, or the “frame” from which you view the world.
+- changes your outlook, or the “frame” from which you see the world.

-It’s like wearing the same glasses for most of your life, and then getting a new prescription that allows you to see things you never saw before.
+It’s literally like wearing the same glasses for most of your life, and then getting a new prescription with fancy, fabulous frames that allows you to see things you never saw before.

 - Pull out your to-do list.

 - Imagine for a moment that everything that you “have” to do becomes something that you “get” to do — or, if that’s a stretch, notice that they’re things you are actually choosing to do (even if you don’t want to).

-- In each instance, simply replace the word “have” for the word “get.”
+- In each instance, simply replace the word “have” for the word “get” or “choose.”

-In other words, change your frame from having to do something to getting the chance to do something.
+In other words, change your frame from having to do something to getting or choosing the chance to do something.

-This takes practice.
-After all, you’ve been practicing your current mental framework for years, and old habits die hard.
-But, when performed, reframing works nearly every time.
+Again, this takes practice — after all, you’ve been practicing your current mental framework for years, and old habits die hard.
+But, when you get it, reframing can work nearly every time.

 This is reframing at its best.
 By replacing “have” with “get,” you’ll see that your to-do list actually offers opportunities for mindfulness and gratitude that are so surprising, they might as well be gift-wrapped.

-Go ahead and give it a try.
-You might be pleasantly surprised at all that you get in return.
+Go ahead and give it a try, and you might be pleasantly surprised at all that you get in return.